mpazaryna/genai-software-dev/prompts/prompts.md

 # Prompt Examples

-profile the new code from the point of view of an expert in mitigating denial-of-service attacks, and to help you update the code to make sure it is safe from attack and performs well.
+Profile the new code from the point of view of an expert in mitigating denial-of-service attacks, and to help you update the code to make sure it is safe from attack and performs well.

 ## Week 2